Computing the inverse geodesic length in planar graphs and graphs of bounded treewidth: Introduction

 There is no such simple decomposition of

 that would be useful for $\IGL(G)$.
 That is the main obstacle to apply the techniques.

 Our main new technique is to associate to $(\cdot,s,U)$ a rational function

 Then, for the triple $(a,s,U)$, we are interested in evaluating $\rho_{s,U}(d_G(a,s))$.
 We use computer algebra to make such evaluations at several values in near-liner time, as done by Aronov, Katz and Moroz~\cite{AronovK18,MorozA16} in completely different settings.
-The key insight is that $\rho_{s,U}(x)$ can be computed efficiently because, after expansion, it is a rational function whose numerator and denominator have degree $|U|$ Note that all the evaluations of $\rho_{s,U}(x)$ are computed simultaneously, which is also a shift with respect to previous works for the Wiener index or the diameter.
+The key insight is that $\rho_{s,U}(x)$ can be computed efficiently because, after expansion, it is a rational function whose numerator and denominator have degree $|U|$.
+Note that all the evaluations of $\rho_{s,U}(x)$ are computed simultaneously, which is also a change in the approach compared to previous works for the Wiener index or the diameter.
 Thus, we do not use a data structure to handle each triple $(a,s,U)$, but we treat all the triples of the form $(\cdot,s,U)$ batched.

 We believe that the use of tools from Computational Geometry and Computer Algebra for solving graph-distance problems, such as computing the $\IGL$, shows an appealing interaction between different areas.